-Dr. Kirmizialtin received his PhD in Physical Chemistry from the University of Texas, Austin in 2007.
-Upon completion of his doctoral work, Dr. Kirmizialtin joined Prof. Ron Elber’s group at the Institute for Computational Engineering and Sciences, UT-Austin, where he continued his research, first, as a postdoctoral fellow and, later, as a research associate.
-From 2013 to 2015, Dr. Kirmizialtin worked at the Los Alamos National Laboratories as an Associate Research Scientist in Theoretical Biology and Biophysics.
-In 2015, Dr. Kirmizialtin joined the New York University Abu Dhabi faculty in the Program of Chemistry.
+Serdal Kirmizialtin received his PhD in Physical Chemistry from the University of Texas, Austin in 2007.
+Upon completion of his doctoral work, Kirmizialtin joined Professor Ron Elber’s group at the Institute for Computational Engineering and Sciences, UT-Austin, where he continued his research, first, as a postdoctoral fellow and, later, as a research associate.
+From 2013 to 2015, he worked at the Los Alamos National Laboratories as an Associate Research Scientist in Theoretical Biology and Biophysics.
+In 2015, Kirmizialtin joined the New York University Abu Dhabi faculty in the Program of Chemistry.